LevelUpMarketers/trying-to-adult-rva-2025/docs/EventPage.md

 The **Event Details** sidebar now lists the event type (Open Event, Basic Membership Required, or Premium Membership Required).
 A short message under the “Get Your Tickets Now” heading communicates the membership requirement and offers login or upgrade links depending on the visitor’s status.

+## Waitlist Popup

+When all tickets are sold out but a waitlist is available, the **Join The Waitlist** button appears.
+Clicking it opens a modal form with first name, last name, email and phone fields plus two consent checkboxes that are pre-selected.
+Logged-in members see their info pre-filled.
+A spinner shows while the form submits and the result message appears below the button.
+The modal can be closed by the × button or by clicking outside the popup.

 ## Social Sharing

 Below the event meta information the hero section shows small Facebook and Instagram icons.
 Clicking either icon opens a share window preloaded with the event title and URL so visitors can quickly post about the event on social media.
 The behaviour is handled by `event-share.js` which is only loaded on individual Event Pages.